Author Visits -

 Presentations:

 The Basic Presentation- This is the core of most visits.
-I do a multimedia show & tell about my work, how I got to be a graphic novelist and what it's like.
-I also touch minimally on my work in the computer game industry.
+I do a multimedia show & tell about my work, how I got to be a graphic novelist and what it’s like.
+I also touch briefly on my work in the computer game industry.
 I show examples of my work, all the way from early childhood up to in-progress, not-yet-published books.
 I show the progression from an idea, a doodle, or an existing text to a finished, published work, and talk a bit about how I structure my time and stay organized.
 Usually I talk for about 30 minutes, then take questions for the remaining time.
 I need a digital projector & screen setup, to which I will connect my own (PC) laptop.

 I'm happy to modify The Basic Presentation to emphasize topics in which you think your students might have special interest.
 Here are a bunch of examples: reading literature for themes and symbolism – adapting a text - visual storytelling - materials and methods - the business of illustration - the book and comic industries - contract and copyright - computer game art and the game industry - a particular one of my books - research and reference for historical subjects - printing and prepress - portfolio and promotion - running a business - graphic novels I like - other artists' approaches to visual narrative - comics in other countries.